Dlee46/Project_4_Ghibli/README.md

 - POSTMAN
 - GITHUB

 It was honestly one of the hardest project.
-This was because I had a hard time generating ideas and ended up doing something that I was not full invested in.
-I originally wanted to do another app that did not meet the requirements of the project guidelines.
+This was because I had a hard time generating ideas.
 In the future, I would like to create more options for user experience.
-The app only meets MVP and requires more styling.
+The app only meets MVP and requires more styling from being constrained from time.

 ## Wireframes & ERD
 [FIGMA](https://www.figma.com/file/HQ6H8SRN1GhfnTVU5Kht48CW/Project-4-Ghibli?node-id=5%3A0)